briancain/go-tetris/README.md

 go run ./cmd
 ```

+## Tetris Logo

+To fully comply with the Tetris Guidelines, you need to obtain the official Tetris logo from The Tetris Company and place it in the `internal/ui/assets` directory as `tetris_logo.png`.

+The Tetris brand and Tetris logos are trademarks of The Tetris Company, LLC.

 ## Project Structure

 - `cmd/`: Entry point for the application
 - `internal/tetris/`: Core game logic and mechanics
 - `internal/ui/`: Rendering and user interface components
+- `internal/ui/assets/`: Game assets including the Tetris logo

 ## License